Topological two-particle dynamics in a periodically driven lattice model with on-site interactions: Introduction

 With the recent progress on digital quantum computing (QC) devices, platforms hosting a lattice of qubits and allowing for discrete single- and two-qubit gate operations between neighboring sites~\cite{google,nielsen2010quantum, surveyQC} appear as promising platforms to explore many-body phenomena.
-In these QC platforms, the discrete unitary operations are applied in a sequence, so to guarantee that each site is subject to a single operation during each time-step.
-While this is usually a necessary step in the optimization of a QC device, it is responsible for the typical complications of time-dependent Hamiltonians, typically chosen with a time-periodic Floquet form.
-In a good trotterization limit where many small steps are performed at a fast rate, the ordering of operations becomes irrelevant and the Floquet evolution approximately recovers a static model.
-However, since in any realistic device only a limited number of operations can be performed before losing coherence it is beneficial to adopt sizable unitary operations, so that the temporal modulation can have a substantial impact on the dynamics~\cite{floquet,goldman2014periodically,rudner}.
+In these QC platforms, discrete unitary operations are applied in a sequence, so to guarantee that each site is subject to a single operation during each time-step.
+Although this is a necessary step in the optimization of a QC device, it is also responsible for the typical complication of dealing with time-dependent Hamiltonians, typically chosen with a periodic Floquet form.

+Of course, static models can be simulated on these Floquet platforms by performing a procedure called \textit{trotterization}: the Hamiltonian $\mathcal H$ is split as the sum of several (typically non-commuting) contributions $\mathcal H_n$ and the time-evolution operator $\exp(-i\mathcal H \tau)$ is computed as the product of the exponential $\exp(-i\mathcal H_n \tau)$ of each operator.
+According to the Trotter product formula~\cite{nielsen2010quantum}, such approximation is accurate also for non-commuting $\mathcal{H}_n$ if the time-step $\tau$ is small with respect to all the energy scales of the problem, so that the terms involving the commutators, of higher order in $\tau$, are negligible.
+In physical terms, any static model can be realized through a Floquet evolution if operations are performed at a fast enough rate, so that their ordering becomes irrelevant.
+If this procedure is done in an accurate way by taking a small enough $\tau$, we speak of \textit{good trotterization}.